-Upon entering the Expert Teacher stage, teachers in high-poverty schools will be eligible for an increase in their base salaries.
+Upon entering the Expert Teacher stage, teachers in high-poverty schools will be eligible to move more quickly along the pay scale through the receipt of service credits.

 The base salary increase will take two forms.
 First, teachers will move to the PhD salary band if they are not already there.
 Second, they will be granted a five-year service credit, meaning that they will be paid as if they had five additional years in the system.